OracularIS/smartrf/docs/device_registration.md

    </div>

-Go to the configuration screen, click on the actions against the profile setup that you have created.
+Go to the configuration screen and click on the actions against the profile setup that you have created.
 It will generate the QR code.
 You can change the termial type.

    <div style="text-align: center;">
   <img src="./attachments/deviceregistration/profileqr.png"